top of page

 STRIKE 2 ~ End of the world thunderstorm

 For a person who has lived in tents for full summers at a time, I have actually only experienced a handful of intense thunderstorms that have shook me.
-Most of them I endured in the shelter of a tent city of more than 20 or more tents to share the experience, terror and ample tarps as protection.
-This was NOT that experience. lol.
+Most were endured amongst the comfort of a tent city, of more than 20+ tents, sharing the same pathetic experience, so less terror and ample tarps as protection.

-We chose our spot right, but did not think the rain was going to hit too toooo hard.
+We chose our spot right, but did not think the rain was going to be a torrential downpour.

 We set up the tarps well, had them angled, tied down and even made a little shelter for our firewood to keep it dry for future fires to come.
 (This backfired however!)